philzook58/philzook58.github.io/_notes/Languages/datalog.md

 ### Lattices
 See also bitset lattice above

+Lattices can be sometimes encoded into finite sets.
+Consider the 4 valued lattice of unknonw, true, false, conflict.
+These are the power sets of a set of size 2.
+This can be represented as two tables which can be in different states of full.
+Because of stratified negation, it is not always possible to observe things.
+You shouldn't really observe anything other than filter questions anyhow though.
+Anf you're always above unknown. true(a), false(a)

 You often need 1 rule to combine pieces with the join of the lattice and 1 rule for subsumption.
 This is probably not efficient, but it is works.
 It would be be nice to have a construct that did both at once efficiently.
 We should be immeditaly erasing a and b when we compute their join.